 The CDC also states that more than 60 percent of senior deaths are caused by accidents on stairs, make sure that each staircase has sturdy handrails and non-slip treads on every step.
 If the steps are carpeted, make sure the carpet is firmly attached.
 If your loved one suffers from limited mobility, investing in a stair lift may be the best option to keep your loved one safe on the stairs.

 When it comes to promoting safer senior living in the home, nothing is better than having a medical alert device on their side.
 Whether your loved one experiences a fall, medical emergency, power outage, home intrusion, or house fire, they have guaranteed access to help 24/7.
 Plus, you can rest assured that Medical Guardian’s top-rated monitoring center will notify you immediately of the emergency and give you real-time updates about your loved one’s condition.

 This infographic provides some additional stats on the risks of falling in aging adults.

-Video: Fire Prevention Tips for Seniors
+Video: Fire Prevention Tips For Seniors

-Here are some additional tips from The National Fire Prevention Association on how to prevent fires in the homes of elderly (who are more likely to cause accidental fires as they get older).
+Here are some additional tips from The National Fire Prevention Association on how to prevent fires in the homes of the elderly (who are more likely to cause accidental fires as they get older).